asergian/airline-sentiment-analysis/README.md

 2. Add the experiment to the appropriate prompt functions dictionary
 3. Update the main function to handle your experiment type

+## Solution Architecture
+A detailed architecture diagram is available in `experiments/solution_design_simple.md`.
+The diagram illustrates:
+- Data flow from Twitter API and CSV sources
+- Processing pipeline using GPT-4o-mini
+- Entity extraction and sentiment analysis
+- Data storage and business insights
+- Future expansion opportunities

+To view the diagram:
+1. Open `experiments/solution_design_simple.md`
+2. Copy the Mermaid diagram code
+3. Paste into https://mermaid.live to visualize

 ## License

 MIT License